-I have been thinking about it since we left Louisiana last summer and when we partnered with STAR Fine Foods I knew that we would be making a fabulous marinated olive salad with their amazing olives and oils.
+I have been thinking about it since we left Louisiana last summer, knowing that I would be making a fabulous marinated olive salad with olives and oils.

-Although I had a ton of ideas I decided on a tortellini salad for this amazing spin on the classic Muffaletta.
-Bursting with Italian flavor from the salami and ham to cheeses and olive salad, this pasta dish is great served cold or hot.
+Although I had a ton of ideas, I decided on an Italian pasta salad for this amazing spin on the classic muffuletta recipe.

 Muffaletta Tortellini Salad